open-xml-templating/docxtemplater/docs/source/faq.rst

 My document is corrupted, what should I do ?
 --------------------------------------------

 If you are inserting multiple images inside a loop, it is possible that word cannot handle the docPr attributes correctly.
-You can try to add the following code just after doing `const doc = new Docxtemplater()` :
+You can try to add the following code in your constructor.

 .. code-block:: javascript

-    const doc = new Docxtemplater();
+    const myModule = {
-    doc.attachModule({
         set(options) {
             if (options.Lexer) {
                 this.Lexer = options.Lexer;